Tempest (South Korean band): Members

 Hyeongseop and Lew both participated in Mnet's reality television competition Produce 101 Season 2 in 2017.
 Lew was eliminated in the third round ranking 23rd and Hyeongseop was eliminated in the final episode ranking 16th.
 They debuted as Hyeongseop X Euiwoong on November 2, 2017, with the single "It Will Be Good".

 Hwarang, under the name Song Jae-won, competed on MBC's reality television competition Under Nineteen in 2018.
 He was eliminated in episode 12 after placing 11th in the performance team and 32nd overall.

 Hanbin competed in Mnet's reality television competition I-Land in 2020.
 He was eliminated in part 2 and ranked 10th.
 In October 2020, he held an online fan meeting called "!00%".
-In December 2020, he opened his official Twitter account, and performed a pre-opening stage at Big Hit NYEL Concert with the song "I&Credible."
-On June 2, 2021, it was announced that Hanbin had left Belift Lab and signed an exclusive contract with Yuehua Entertainment.
+In December 2020, he opened his official Twitter account, and performed a pre-opening stage at Big Hit NYEL Concert with the song "I&Credible".
+On June 2, 2021, it was announced that Hanbin had left Belift Lab and signed an exclusive contract with YH.

 Group

-On June 8, 2021, Yue Hua Entertainment officially trademarked three names: Tempest, TPST, and 템페스트.
+On June 8, 2021, YH Entertainment officially trademarked three names: Tempest, TPST, and 템페스트.

 On October 4, Star News reported that Yue Hua would be debuting a new boy group in the second half of 2021.
 It was also stated in the article that the group would go by the name "Tempest" and that Hyungseop and Euiwoong, who had previously debuted as the duo HyeongseopXEuiwoong, would be a part of the group's lineup.

 On December 31, the group's official SNS accounts were opened along with the motion video of their logo and on January 3, 2022, teaser photos for the seven members were released.

 2022: Debut with It's Me, It's We, Shining Up and On and On

-Tempest was originally scheduled to debut on February 21, 2022, however, on February 14, Yuehua Entertainment announced that they would be postponing the group's debut to March 2, 2022, as all the seven members of the group tested positive for COVID-19.
+Tempest was originally scheduled to debut on February 21, 2022, however, on February 14, YH Entertainment announced that they would be postponing the group's debut to March 2, 2022, as all the seven members of the group tested positive for COVID-19.
 The group made their official debut on March 2, 2022, with their debut EP It's Me, It's We.

 The group made their first comeback on August 29, 2022, with their second EP Shining Up.

 On September 18, Tempest got their 1st Inkigayo Hot Stage win in Inkigayo, with over 10,000 votes.

 On November 22, 2022, the group released their third EP On and On.

 On November 30, Tempest got their first ever official win in Korean music show Show Champion with song "Dragon".